wellnista-world/wellnista-monorepo/wellnista-app/config/README.md

 # Configuration Files

-This directory contains configuration files for the Wellnista app.
+This directory contains configuration files for the NubSook app.

 ## Feature Flags (`featureFlags.ts`)